rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 ~~~

 Notes:
-* `-hopt_train_only_once 1` causes that only one RF model is trained in the beggiging ant then is simpl evaluated
+* `-hopt_train_only_once 1` causes that only one RF model is trained in the beggining and then is simply evaluated for evry point (parameter values).
 * Ideally, it should be executed with `-hopt_train_only_once 0 -loop 10` but it would be computationally very expensive.
 * Now the results capure peculiarties of one trained RF model, but for illustration might be sufficient.